mehulagg/gitlab/doc/user/project/repository/reducing_the_repo_size_using_git.md

 ## Purge files from repository history

-To reduce the size of your repository in GitLab, you must remove references to large files from branches, tags, *and* other internal references (refs) that are automatically created by GitLab.
+To reduce the size of your repository in GitLab, you must first remove references to large files from branches, tags, *and* other internal references (refs) that are automatically created by GitLab.
 These refs include:

 - `refs/merge-requests/*` for merge requests.